Algebra I Frequently Asked Questions

 Yes.
 Algebra I yearlong students will receive one math credit on their high school transcript upon successful completion of the course.

-Algebra I Sequence I/II students will receive two credits (one math credit and one elective credit) on their high school transcript upon successful completion of the course in the 9th grade.
+Algebra I Sequence I/II students will receive two credits (one elective credit for Sequence I and one math credit for Sequence II) on their high school transcript upon successful completion of the course in the 9th grade.

 Does the Algebra I Standards of Learning (SOL) assessment count as verified math credit?